basilevh/gcd/README.md

 I have written some tools, based on [TRI camviz](https://github.com/TRI-ML/camviz), to interactively visualize example scenes from Kubric-4D and ParallelDomain-4D on your local computer.
 I might release them here later, but feel free to contact me (Basile) in the meantime for the source code.

+## License

+Every component of this work is released under a **non-commercial license**, which includes:
+* The GCD model + codebase
+* The Kubric-4D dataset + generation code
+* The ParallelDomain-4D dataset

 ## Citations

 If you find this work and/or codebase useful, please cite our paper: